grayherm/handbook/docs/ch0/getting-started.md

 ### 2b.
 Can't Attend a Session?

-If you cant attend a session during your time as a recruit please contact one of the Big Boys on discord or steam and let him know 24 hours in advance.
+If you cant attend a session during your time as a recruit please contact one of the Big Boys on discord or steam and let them know 24 hours in advance.
 Note that currently Zyrtex handles attendance for all members and recruits.

 ### 2c.
-Using Premade Loadouts.
+Using Premade Loadouts

 To use our premade loadouts please refer to [this page](https://armapmc.com/api/get-loadouts/).

 ### 2d.
-Restrictions for Recruits.
+Restrictions for Recruits

 As a Recruit you are just a temporary member within UAG and your role is dynamic.
 Meaning that you will fill any vital role during an OP that official members have not filled.
 For instance if an ammo bearer role is not filled by an official member, you will automatically fill said role.

 ### 2f.
-Recruitment Process.
+Recruitment Process

 As a recruit you must attend two operations before we can consider you a full member.
 We use internal voting to decide whether or not we extend your recruitment, kick you out, or allow you to join based off of your attitude towards other players.